Bellas Artes metro station (Mexico City)

 Bellas Artes is a station along Line 2 and Line 8 of the Mexico City Metro system.
-It is located in the Colonia Centro neighborhood of the Cuauhtémoc municipality of Mexico City, on the junction of Avenida Juárez and Eje Central Lázaro Cárdenas, on the eastern end of the Alameda Central, west of the city centre.
+It is located in the Colonia Centro neighborhood of the Delegación Cuauhtémoc municipality of Mexico City, on the junction of Avenida Juárez and Eje Central Lázaro Cárdenas, on the eastern end of Alameda Central, west of the city centre.
 In 2019, the station had an average ridership of 51,440 passengers per day.

 Name and pictogram

 The station is named for the Palacio de Bellas Artes opera house and museum, opened in 1934 and located next to the station.
-The pictogram depicts a stylized version of the palace's art nouveau façade as seen from the main southern entrance.
+The pictogram depicts a stylized version of the palace's Art Nouveau façade as seen from the main southern entrance.

 History

 The Line 2 section of the station was among the first to be opened in the system on 14 September 1970; the transfer with Line 8 was inaugurated on 20 July 1994.

-French President Jacques Chirac inaugurated a treasured Hector Guimard style art nouveau Paris Métro entrance next to the western wing of the Palace on 14 November 1998.
+French President Jacques Chirac inaugurated a treasured Hector Guimard style Art Nouveau Paris Métro entrance next to the western wing of the Palace on 14 November 1998.
 The entrance was a gift given in return for the mural El pensamiento y el alma huicholes by Huichol artist Santos de la Torre presented in 1997 to the Paris Métro that is now on display at the Palais Royal – Musée du Louvre station.